Minecrell/TerminalConsoleAppender/README.md

 } else {
     // JLine isn't enabled or not supported
-    // TODO: Usually, you should fall back to reading from standard output here }
+    // TODO: Usually, you should fall back to reading from standard input here }
 ```